-Lesotho country profile - BBC News
+Lesotho country profile

 Head of state: King Letsie III

-King Letsie III succeeded his father, King Moshoeshoe, who was dethroned in 1990.
+King Letsie III succeeded his father, King Moshoeshoe II, who was dethroned in 1990.

 Five years later, after the return to civilian government and amid political instability, he abdicated and his father was reinstated as monarch.